 Inequality, Envy, and the Stigma of Effort

-Job Market Paper | Supported by IHS and the Malcolm Wiener Center
+Work in progress | Supported by IHS and the Malcolm Wiener Center

 This paper examines how social envy influences workplace productivity through a field experiment with sugarcane mill workers in Kakamega, Kenya.
 In settings where conspicuous productivity can trigger resentment, high-effort workers may intentionally reduce effort to avoid social punishment.
 I randomize payment conditions across 600 mill workers to vary the visibility of earnings and whether top performers are publicly highlighted.
 By comparing private versus public payment, and varying types of public recognition, I test whether conspicuous production reduces output due to envy, distinct from other peer effects such as social taxation.